jmcg015/CV/README.md

 #### Makers Academy (May 2022 - Aug 2022)
 - An intensive coding bootcamp with a fullstack development focus.
 I have learned a lot, including:
-- Learning best practices for object oriented programming, including designing and planning classes and applications
+- Learning best practices for object oriented programming, including designing and planning classes and applications such as building a Takeaway or Bank command-line application.
-- Pair programming - working together to get the job done
-- Testing - from unit tests to integration and feature tests
-- Ruby (Rails, Sinatra, RSpec, Capybara)
-- JavaScript (Node.js, Express, React, Jest, Cypress, Mongoose)
-- Postgresql, MongoDB, SQLite3
-- Mentor to 2 people currently in Makers
+- Test Driven Development was a core aspect from the first week, from unit testing with RSpec and Jest through to end-to-end testing with Cypress and Capybara
+- Pair programming was introduced from Day One and was crucial when it came to group projects in order to implement new frameworks such as React, or to understand third-party APIs, as well as sharing and cementing knowledge
+- Code Reviews helped to enforce good coding practices from planning, naming conventions and testing
+- I am a mentor for two people in other cohorts which is incredibly rewarding to share my experience of the course

 #### University of Birmingham (October 2010 - July 2014)